devcontainers/.github/profile/README.md

 The dev containers specification is maintained in the [spec repo](https://github.com/devcontainers/spec).

-The community maintains a set of [images](https://github.com/devcontainers/images) for use as and [features](https://github.com/devcontainers/features) for your dev containers.
+We maintain a set of [images](https://github.com/devcontainers/images) and [Features](https://github.com/devcontainers/features) as part of the specification.

 Publish your own features using the [features template repo](https://github.com/devcontainers/feature-template).